 Some non-natives can expand rapidly, eliminating native species in the process, and completely altering or degrading the quality and diversity of the ecosystems into which they are introduced.
 In fact, after habitat loss, non-native species are the second most serious threat to global biodiversity.

 Controlling non-native species once they become widespread is often very expensive.
-Recent government figures show that non-native species cost the Scottish economy around £264 million a year, with a 2010 report estimating a cost of £1.7 billion per year to the UK economy.
+Government figures have show that non-native species cost the Scottish economy around £264 million a year, with a 2010 report estimating a cost of £1.7 billion per year to the UK economy.

 One of the major factors which contributed to the degradation of the Caledonian Forest in the 20th century was the widespread under-planting of ancient pinewoods and oakwoods with commercial timber crops of non-native trees, such as Sitka spruce, lodgepole pine and hybrid larch.
 Today, there is still an ongoing problem with the original crop setting seed and regenerating in areas of native woodland.

-The integrity and healthy functioning of the Caledonian Forest depends on the control and removal of these non-native trees, so volunteers regularly carry out this work on our Conservation Days, Conservation Weeks and as part of our Long-Term Volunteering programme at Dundreggan.
+The integrity and healthy functioning of the Caledonian Forest depends on the control and removal of these non-native trees, so volunteers regularly carry out this work on our Conservation Days and Conservation Weeks at Dundreggan.
 Although some volunteers are surprised when they first learn that we are cutting down trees in addition to planting them, they soon find great satisfaction in clearing areas of invasive species to provide space for native trees and regeneration of natural habitats.

 If a tree is less than about a finger’s width in diameter, it can usually be easily pulled up by hand.
 For those that are slightly bigger (up to about 4 cm), we use loppers, and for those that are bigger still (up to about 10 cm) we use a handsaw.